RhetTbull/osxphotos/README.md

 To get help on a specific command, use `osxphotos help <command_name>`

-Example: `osxphotos help query`
+Example: `osxphotos help export`

 ```
-Usage: osxphotos help [OPTIONS]
+Usage: osxphotos help [OPTIONS] DEST

+  Export photos from the Photos database.
+Export path DEST is required.
-  Query the Photos database using 1 or more search options;  if more than
+  Optionally, query the Photos database using 1 or more search options;  if
-  one option is provided, they are treated as "AND"  (e.g. search for photos
+  more than one option is provided, they are treated as "AND"  (e.g. search
-  matching all options).
+  for photos matching all options).
+If no query options are provided, all
+  photos will be exported.

 Options:
   --keyword TEXT      Search for keyword(s).